 With a blockbuster drug already on the market and a pipeline that suggests many more to come, Alexion Pharmaceuticals has the potential to see tremendous growth ahead.

 Aside from the company’s hepatitis C cure, the company likely has plenty more blockbusters to come.
-The company is waiting on a decision from the European Medicines Agency surrounding its rheumatoid arthritis drug filgotinib.
-If approved, Gilead Sciences will be able to market the treatment in the European Union.
+The company is waiting on a decision from the European Medicines Agency surrounding its rheumatoid arthritis drug, filgotinib.
+If approved, Gilead Sciences will be able to commercialize the treatment in the European Union.

 Also, Gilead is in Phase 2 studies for a long-acting HIV therapy that could change the landscape for treatment of that disease.
 In fact, the company’s work in HIV could soon lead to a cure; it is currently undergoing early-stage studies for multiple HIV cure candidates.

-Moreover, the company is assessing therapies in cancer as well as nonalcoholic steatohepatitis, the latter of which currently has no approved treatment options but is far from a rare disease.
+Moreover, Gilead Sciences is assessing therapies in cancer as well as nonalcoholic steatohepatitis, the latter of which currently has no approved treatment options but is far from a rare disease.

 Incidentally, Gilead Sciences is a way to gain safe exposure to the COVID-19 market through the company’s antiviral drug, remdesivir, which is currently the focus of multiple clinical trials.
-As COVID-19 started to break out, remdesivir was the first drug to win Emergency Use Authorization from the FDA.
+As the COVID-19 pandemic began, remdesivir was the first drug to win Emergency Use Authorization from the FDA.
 Today, it is believed that remdesivir could become the standard of care for treating COVID-19.
 It was even used as a key ingredient of the cocktail that doctors provided to President Trump when he contracted the virus.

 Nonetheless, COVID-19 is only a small part of this play, and even without its activity in the space, Gilead Sciences’ other work represents a tremendous investing opportunity.
 The company has a blockbuster drug generating billions of dollars annually, it is developing what could prove to be a cure for HIV, and it is in the midst of several other clinical studies for a wide range of indications.
-With a proven ability to successfully develop and commercialize treatments for ailments that have stumped the healthcare community, if there ever was a biotech stock to watch, this is it.
+With a proven ability to successfully develop and commercialize treatments for ailments that have stumped the healthcare community, if there ever was a biotech stock to watch, Gilead Sciences is it.

 Investing in biotechnology can be tricky.
-Many companies that seem to have promising treatment options will fail in clinical trials, costing investors millions.
+Many companies that seem to have promising treatment and vaccine candidates or devices will fail in clinical trials, costing investors millions.
 However, when these companies do succeed, the potential rewards can be outlandish.
-Moreover, there’s a sense of accomplishment in knowing that your investment dollars helped bring a product to market that improves the quality of life or extends the lives of patients across the United States and around the world.
+Moreover, there’s a sense of accomplishment in knowing that your investment dollars helped bring a product to market that improves quality of life or extends the lives of patients across the United States and around the world.

-The companies above are a great place to start when looking for solid biotech investments, but make no mistake, there is no guarantee that these companies will be winners in the long run.
+The companies above are a great place to start when looking for solid investment opportunities in the biotech sector, but make no mistake, there is no guarantee that these companies will be winners in the long run.
 Moreover, they are not the only stocks out there that can be huge long-term winners.

 Do you invest in biotech stocks?
-What are your favorite biotech companies to invest in?
+What are the top biotech stocks in your portfolio?